INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 No.2: Try an Electric Heated Fondue Set

-Here’s one of the best unique sleepover party ideas.
+Here’s one of the best unique sleepover party ideas if you are looking for what to do on a trampoline sleepover.

 Grab an electric fondue set and chop up yummy things to dip in a chocolate fondue.